Blogging Marathon# 63 -Journey through the cuisines: Day 26

 Oil 2 tbsp

 Wash and dice the zucchini and set aside.
-In a pan heat a tbsp of oil.
+In a pan heat a tablespoon of oil.
 Add chopped onions, cook them and then add tomatoes.
 Also add the cashew nuts and fresh coconut.
 Let the mixture cook till it becomes mushy.

 Turn down the flame and blend to a smooth paste.
 Set aside.
 Heat the remaining oil in a pan.
 Add mustard seeds, let them pop and then add curry leaves, bay leaves and green chilli.

 Next, add the zucchini and saute till it becomes little soft.
 Add the prepared curry, turmeric and red chilli powder.
 Mix well and cook covered till the gravy and zucchini comes together.